wecodemore/GitPHPHooksLibrary/README.md

 The Hooks are available in the [`src` directory](https://github.com/wecodemore/GitPHPHooksLibrary/tree/master/src) of this repo.
 You can read more about the naming convention [here](https://github.com/wecodemore/GitPHPHooks#naming-convention).

+## Install

+This repo is registered to Packagist.
+You can include it by adding

+    "wcm/git-php-hooks-library": "dev-master"

+to your projects `composer.json` file.

 ## Examples included

  * PHP Lint as `pre-commit` task, priority: 10